-3 shooting victims at Belltown club caught in feud between gangs, police say
+Gang feud blamed in Crocodile club shooting that hurt 3 bystanders, police say

-The shooting that left three people wounded outside a music club is believed tied to a spate of “shots fired” incidents mostly occurring in South Seattle and South King County.
+The shooting outside the Seattle music club in which three people were wounded is believed tied to a spate of “shots fired” incidents mostly occurring in South Seattle and South King County.

 The shooting that left three people wounded outside a music club in Seattle’s Belltown neighborhood Thursday night is believed to be a drive-by attack tied to gang warfare mostly occurring in South Seattle and South King County, Assistant Seattle Police Chief Robert Merner said Friday.